 ALBANY, Ore., July 17.-Frank M. Girard, a member of Company I, Oregon volunteers, has arrived here from San Francisco, in violation of orders.
-On reaching San Francisco harbor, while still on shipboard, he received a telegram that his mother, who resides near Monmouth, was dying, and asked him to come at once.
-He applied to the officer for a furlough, offering the telegram as a reason, but it was refused.
-By the aid of sympathetic comrades he was let down by a rope into a small boat and went ashore, taking the train at once for home.
+On reaching San Francisco harbor while still on shipboard, he received a telegram that his mother, who resides near Monmouth, was dying, and asked him to come at once.
+He applied to the officer for a furloush, offering the telegram as a reason, but it was refused.
+By the aid of sympathetic comrades he was let down by a rope into a small boat and went ashore. taking the train at once for home.
 He says that he will return to his regiment in a few days.

 They Are Not Crow Indians.

 DEADWOOD, S. D., July 17 .- Your correspondent has just received a message from Pine Ridge agency relative to the Crow Indian case, which reads: "The Indians in question are not Crows.
-They presumably belong either to Pine Ridge or Rosebud agencies.
+They presumably belong either to Pine Ridge or Rosebud agencles.
 The posse has arrived from Edgemont and an investigation of the Indians is in progress.
 If it is found that they belong to this reservation they will be arrested.
 The case is in the hands of the government.
 "MAJOR CLAPP, Agent."

-The Story Was False.
-MADRID, July 17 .- El Liberal, which resterday published a statement to the effect that a deficit of 2,750,000 penetas had been discovered in the accounts of false and apologizing.
+The Story Was False, MADRID, July 17 .- El Liberal, which esterday published a statement to the effect that a deficit of 2,750,000 pesetas had been discovered in the accounts of the Northern Railway company due to embezzlements, publishes a retraction toda admitting that the story was false and apologizing.